‘Blessed are the poor in spirit, for theirs is the kingdom of heaven.

 Beatitudes were not a new thing in the world of Jesus.
 Usually, they were common sense sayings that expressed what everyone already knew.
-They were short sayings that expressed the conventional wisdom.
-"Blessed are those on a low-fat diet, for they will have healthy arteries"--that sort of thing.
+They were short sayings that expressed the conventional wisdom, as in: "Blessed are those on a low-fat diet, for they will have healthy arteries."

 There are nine beatitudes in Matthew--two groups of four, followed by a final one.
 The first four beatitudes speak to the victims of injustice, those in poverty, grief, the meek, and those with a deep desire for justice.